“Black Courage,” by Maven Gardner

 Don’t let them.

 You can never love your black too loudly,

 Always remember your melanin is your greatest accessory.

-Angel Gardner is the 2016/17 Seattle Youth Poet Laureate.
-She read this poem at SAL’s sold-out SAL Presents event with Ta-Nehisi Coates on Sunday, November 5, 2017.
-Her book, Blood Melody, is available for purchase at Penmanship Books here.
+Maven Gardner is the 2016/17 Seattle Youth Poet Laureate.
+They read this poem at SAL’s sold-out SAL Presents event with Ta-Nehisi Coates on Sunday, November 5, 2017.
+Their book, Blood Melody, is available for purchase at Penmanship Books here.